werbenhu/eventbus/README.md

 #### Asynchronous Way

 In EventBus, each topic corresponds to a channel.
-The `Publish()` method pushes the message to the channel, and the handler in the `Subscribe()` method handles the message that comes out of the channel.

-If you want to use a buffered EventBus, you can create a buffered EventBus with the `eventbus.NewBuffered(bufferSize int)` method, which will create a buffered channel for each topic.
+The `Publish()` method pushes the message to the channel, and the handler in the `Subscribe()` method handles the message that comes out of the channel.If you want to use a buffered EventBus, you can create a buffered EventBus with the `eventbus.NewBuffered(bufferSize int)` method, which will create a buffered channel for each topic.

 #### Synchronous Way